Recent and upcoming performances

 2008

 Silent Black Outside for Gamelan Semara Dana with electronics.
 The Bali Art Festival, Denpasar, June 21.
-East West Ensemble, I Ketut Asnawa, director.
-(Urbana performance on April 19.)
+East West Ensemble, I Ketut Gede Asnawa, director, with Stephen Taylor, laptop (Urbana performance on April 19).

 Chuan Yueh Yo Gou for Pink Martini and orchestra.
 Pink Martini with the Colorado Symphony, Denver, Colorado, May 2.